Nicotine is a highly addictive stimulant found in tobacco that is quickly absorbed

 Nicotine is as addictive as heroin

-or cocaine, which makes it extremely
+or cocaine, which makes

-breaking the habit.
+the hardest time breaking the habit.

 Physical effects of nicotine use include rapid heartbeat, increased blood pressure,